Kusainov/funksvd-starbucks/README.md

 Based on the transformed transactional information I have formed user-item-matrix that reflects positive or negative (ignore) reaction of customers to the received offers.

-Basic form of FunkSVD without regularization was selected to fulfill missing values (rates) in user-item-matrix as not all customers received all of possible offers.
-As it was expected the model is doing better than a naive prediction (sending offers to all customers as if all customers are happy to receive and use offers).
+Basic form of FunkSVD without regularization was selected to fulfill missing values (rates) in user-item-matrix as not all customers recieved all of possible offers.
+In order to assess how well the model is doing I have splitted the data into tran and test sets.
+As it was expected the model is doing better than a naive prediction (sending offers to all customers as if all customers are happy to receive and use offers) on the test set.
+What we should keep in mind is that for 45 customers we could not make predictions due to cold start problem as they were not presented in both sets simultaneously.

-However I could not achieve accuracy more than 0.7093 as the more the model is trained on the train set the more it is overfitting.
+I could not achieve accuracy more than 0.7093 as the more the model is trained on the train set the more it is overfitting.
 So there was a trade off between training model on the train set and the prediction power on test set.
 Although 0.7093 does not look very bad, we should think over possible further steps.

 **What else can be done?
 Possible further analysis and improvement**